 - 4 hot dogs

-4 soft hoagie rolls or large hot dog buns
+- 4 soft hoagie rolls or large hot dog buns

-1 cup (150 g) cole slaw (or more if needed)
+- 1 cup (150 g) cole slaw (or to taste)

-1 cup (100 g) shredded mozzarella (or more if needed)
+- 1 cup (100 g) shredded mozzarella (or to taste)

-- 1 cup (125 gr) crushed potato chips (or more if needed)
+- 1 cup (125 g) crushed potato chips (or to taste)

 - Fast Food Sauces (garlic mayo, pink sauce, pineapple sauce or pineapple preserves)

-1. Cook the hot dogs in boiling water for about 5 minutes or according to package instructions and drain.
+- Cook the hot dogs in boiling water for about 5 minutes or according to package instructions and drain.
 You can also grill them if you prefer.

-2. During the last minute of boiling place a steaming basket over the pot, put the hoagies inside the basket and cover to soften them.
+- During the last minute of boiling place a steaming basket over the pot, put the hoagies inside the basket and cover to soften them.